Watch the majestic creatures that frequent Portland Bay. Cape Nelson and Cape Bridgewater.

 During the summer months when the Bonney Upwelling occurs, the earth’s largest mammal the blue whale visits.

-The average lenght of a ” Big Blue” is about 22- 24 metres and they can weigh over 100 tonnes.
+The average length of a ” Big Blue” is about 22- 24 metres and they can weigh over 100 tonnes.
 Blue whales are mostly spotted from November to May.
 Cape Nelson and Cape Bridgewater are two of a few places in the world where blue whales can be seen feeding.

 Please note that boats must be at least 200 metres, jet ski’s 300 metres distance from whales.